Rivera-ai/Zeus-Multimodal-InProgress/README.md

 # Please read the [LICENSE](LICENSE.txt) before using this repository :b

-This model is based on the Meta AI Paper, on Chameleon a native multimodal model like GPT-4o, here are some instructions to use the Zeus model
+This model is based on Chameleon's Meta AI Paper, a native multimodal model like GPT-4o, here are some instructions for using the Zeus model